naninovel/docs/docs/guide/custom-commands.md

 ### Execute Method

-`ExecuteAsync` is an async method invoked when the command is executed by the scripts player; put the command logic there.
+`Execute` is an async method invoked when the command is executed by the scripts player; put the command logic there.
 Use [engine services](/guide/engine-services) to access the engine built-in systems.
 Naninovel script execution will halt until this method returns a completed task in case `Wait` parameter is `true`.

 ### AsyncToken

-Notice the optional `AsyncToken` argument provided for the `ExecuteAsync` method.
+Notice the optional `AsyncToken` argument provided for the `Execute` method.
 When performing [async operations](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/), make sure to check the token for cancellation and completion requests after each async operation and react accordingly:

 - `AsyncToken.Canceled` means the engine has been destroyed or reset; in both cases it's no longer safe to use the engine APIs and any state mutations will lead to an undefined behaviour.
 When canceled, the command implementation is expected to throw `AsyncOperationCanceledException` immediately, discarding any currently performed activities.
 - `AsyncToken.Completed` means the command is expected to complete all the activities as fast as possible; eg, if you're running animations, finish them instantly, no matter the expected duration.
 This usually happens when player activates continue input or a save game operation is started.